mohammad-ebad786/Demo-2/README.md

 # Demo-2
-This is my Second Git Repository
+This is my Second Git Repositor
+Author - Mohammad Ebad